Christian E. Rodriguez, Esq.

 It should be no surprise then, that Christian is driven to help business owners fight off frivolous and potentially devastating cases.
 Christian’s passion and dedication have helped him develop an impressive track record of successfully protecting business owners, and have gained him a reputation for not being afraid to try cases.

 He has successfully represented business owners in jury trials defending various frivolous claims ranging from breach of contract claims to shareholder disputes to employment discrimination.
 He also led the litigation team that successfully fended off a potential class action lawsuit in Federal Court against a local for alleged violations of the T.C.P.A.
 Mindful of the costs of litigation, Christian has also helped several business owners negotiate and avoid potentially devastating damages in overtime cases and ADA Title III cases.
+Christian is also admitted to the Northern District of Florida as of 2023.

 Christian has also presented to various legal professionals on topics ranging from A.D.A.
 Title III to Condominium Law.
 He has also been interviewed by the Daily Business Review, and that article was also republished by Yahoo!
 Finance.
 You can find that article here.